Northwest Children’s Theater (NWCT) / Portland, OR03.17.23

 - Represent NWCT at community events.

-- At least three years of rentals or event booking experience.
+- At least three years of development experience.

 - Excellent administrative skills and experience necessary to manage systems and workflow processes.

-- Ability to prioritize and conduct/juggle multiple tasks while staying detail-oriented.
+- Ability to prioritize and conduct/juggle multiple tasks while staying detailed-oriented.

 - Ability to build systems and to troubleshoot problems within digital systems.